Infineon/mtb-example-anycloud-secure-tcp-server/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Updated for ModusToolbox&trade; software 2.1 <br>Code updated to use  secure sockets and Wi-Fi connection manager libraries
+ 1.1.0   | Updated for ModusToolbox&trade; software 2.1 <br />Code updated to use  secure sockets and Wi-Fi connection manager libraries
- 1.2.0   | Makefile updated to sync with BSP changes. <br>Code updated to use RTOS task notification 1.3.0   | Updated to add link-local IPv6 support 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits<br />Added soft AP Wi-Fi interface mode<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.<br /> Updated to support FreeRTOS v10.3.1
+ 1.2.0   | Makefile updated to sync with BSP changes. <br />Code updated to use RTOS task notification 1.3.0   | Updated to add link-local IPv6 support 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits<br />Added soft AP Wi-Fi interface mode<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.<br /> Updated to support FreeRTOS v10.3.1
- 2.1.0   | Updated to FreeRTOS v10.4.3 <br> Added support for new kits |
+ 2.1.0   | Updated to FreeRTOS v10.4.3 <br /> Added support for new kits |
- 3.0.0   | Updated to support ModusToolbox™ software v2.4 <br> Added support for new kits <br> Updated the BSPs to v3.X |
+ 3.0.0   | Updated to support ModusToolbox™ software v2.4 <br /> Added support for new kits <br /> Updated the BSPs to v3.X |
  4.0.0   | Major update to support ModusToolbox™ v3.0 and BSPs v4.X.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
+ 4.1.0   | Added support for CY8CKIT-064B0S2-4343W.

 <br />